 Sales of a substantial number of shares of our common stock in the public market or otherwise following this offering, or the perception that such sales could occur, could adversely affect the market price of our common stock.
-After completion of this offering at an assumed offering price of $[\bullet]$ per share, the mid-point of the estimated offering price range described on the cover of this prospectus, our existing stockholders will own approximately $[\bullet]$ % of our common stock assuming there is no exercise of the underwriter's over-allotment option.
+After completion of this offering at an assumed offering price of \$0.39 per Class A Unit and \$1,000 per Class B Unit, our existing stockholders will own approximately 56% of our common stock, assuming there is no exercise of the underwriter's over-allotment option.

-After completion of this offering at an assumed offering price of \$[•] per share, the mid-point of the estimated offering price range described on the cover of this prospectus, there will be shares of our common stock outstanding.
-In addition, our certificate of incorporation, as amended, permits the issuance of up to approximately additional share of common stock after the completion of this offering.
+After completion of this offering at an assumed offering price of \$0.39 per Class A Unit and \$1,000 per Class B Unit, there will be 17,612,860 shares of our common stock outstanding.
+This excludes shares of common stock that may be issued upon exercise of the warrants and conversion of the Series B Preferred to be issued in this offering.
+In addition, our certificate of incorporation, as amended, permits the issuance of up to approximately 482,387,140 additional shares of common stock after the completion of this offering.
 Thus, we have the ability to issue substantial amounts of common stock in the future, which would dilute the percentage ownership held by the investors who purchase shares of our common stock in this offering.